Llangeitho: Nonconformism

 The village is linked with Daniel Rowland, born here in 1713, and the Welsh Methodist revival in the 18th century.
 Rowland served as curate at Llangeitho and Nantcwnlle.
 The village chapel, built in 1760, became famous throughout Wales as a Calvinistic Methodist centre.
 Thousands visited it to hear the preaching.
 Rowland was buried in the village and there remains a memorial column to him.
 Larger replacement chapels were built in 1764 and 1814.

 Llangeitho saw several further periods of religious revival in that century, the strongest in 1762, when rejoicing, dancing and jumping for joy earned the Welsh Methodists the nickname "Jumpers".
 William Williams Pantycelyn wrote in defence of the celebrations.

 Language

-Like much of Ceredigion, Llangeitho was a stronghold of the Welsh language, but in the 1970s newcomers contributed to a decline in the proportion of habitual Welsh speakers from 83 per cent in 1971 to 55 per cent ten years later, and again in 2011.
+Like much of Ceredigion, Llangeitho was a stronghold of the Welsh language, but in the 1970s newcomers contributed to a decline in the proportion of habitual Welsh speakers from 83 per cent in 1971 to 55 per cent in 2011.
+By the 2021 census the percentage was down to 47%.

 The Welsh-language poet and minstrel Dafydd Llwyd Mathau (c.
 1601–1629) is thought to have come from the Llangeitho area.

 About a mile and half (2.4 km) north of the village is the mansion of Cwrt Mawr, where the antiquary J. H. Davies (1871–1926) built up a valuable collection of Welsh-language manuscripts known as the Cwrtmawr manuscripts.
 He donated them to the National Library of Wales, where they remain.